 Students who have completed undergraduate and/or non-accredited work elsewhere that is comparable to required courses may be allowed to bypass those courses and substitute others from the curriculum.
-Students desiring to bypass a required course should download the Bypass Request form found on the My Forms and Policies Page in MyGateway.
+Students desiring to bypass a required course should download the Bypass Request form found on Haven.